lokeshkavisth/Flashcard-Generator/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with Flashcard-Generator:

 - **Image Management:** Easily upload, delete, and edit images for your flashcards to add visual elements.
 - **Responsive UI:** Fully responsive and beginner friendly UI/UX.